Crime Prevention and Safety Tips

 - When storing personal items in lockers, always secure the locker with a working, operational lock and never share the combination code or key.

 - Keep office doors locked at all times, even when the door is open.
 During unsafe conditions, all you will need to do is close your door to separate yourself from danger.
-If you accidentally lock your keys in your office, call Campus Police & Security for assistance.
+If you accidentally lock your keys in your office, call Campus Security for assistance.

 - Do not prop doors open.
 If a lock is not working properly, report it to Campus Police & Security.